childrentime/dotenv/README.md

 console.log(process.env["S3_BUCKET"]);
 ```

-While `.env` in the project root is the default, you don't have to be constrained, both examples below are 100% legit

 If you want to be really fancy with your env file you can do comments and exports (below is a valid env file)

 ```shell